MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-interactions.md

 ##  <a name="setting-up-interaction-templates"></a>Setting up Interaction Templates
 Before you can create and record interactions, you must set up interaction templates.
 When creating interactions, you must specify the interaction templates they are based on.
 An interaction template is a model that defines the basic characteristics of an interaction.
-You set up an interaction template in the **Interaction Templates** window.
+You set up an interaction template on the **Interaction Templates** page.

 After you have entered information about the interaction template, you can create an attachment, for example, a Microsoft Word document.
 Repeat the steps to set up as many interaction templates as you want.